edgedb/easy-edgedb/chapter1/index.md

 To connect to easy_edgedb, run `edgedb`
 ```

 That was easy!
 Now try typing `edgedb`, which will take you into the EdgeDB REPL.
-You can also type `edgedb ui` if you prefer to use the EdgeDB UI, which includes a REPL and a lot of other nice tools like a data explorer and a query editor to help you put queries together.
+(You can leave the REPL whenever you like by typing `\q`.)
+You can also type `edgedb ui` if you prefer to use the EdgeDB UI, which includes its own REPL and a lot of other nice tools like a data explorer and a query editor to help you put queries together.
 See [this short video](https://www.youtube.com/watch?v=iwnP_6tkKgc) for an introduction to the EdgeDB UI.

 Now type `select 'Jonathan Harker';` and hit enter.
 You should see some output that looks like this, with your folder name instead of `db>` in the sample below: